John Wellin Headshot

 Bio

-Mr. Wellin is a Senior Lecturer in the Department of Mechanical Engineering.
-He holds a Bachelor of Science degree from the Rochester Institute of Technology with highest honors, and a Master of Science degree from the University of Rochester.
-He also served for two years as a research associate in the Department of Mechanical and Aerospace Engineering at Cornell University, and for another three years as a research associate in the Department of Mechanical Engineering at the University of Rochester.
+Mr. Wellin is a Principal Lecturer in the Department of Mechanical Engineering.
+He holds a Bachelor of Science degree from the Rochester Institute of Technology with highest honors, and a Master of Science degree from the University of Rochester, both in Mechanical Engineering.
+He also has an MBA from Saunders College of Business at RIT.

 Currently Teaching